Emotion Review

 It is indexed in the Social Sciences Citation Index, Journal Citation Reports, and Current Contents.

-Aims and scope
+Overview

 Emotion Review publishes articles covering the whole spectrum of emotions research.
 It is an interdisciplinary journal publishing work in anthropology, biology, computer science, economics, history, humanities, linguistics, neuroscience, philosophy, physiology, political science, psychiatry, psychology, sociology, and in other areas where emotion research is active.

+Focus

 The journal focuses on a combination of theoretical, conceptual, and review papers.
 It allows commentaries given its aim to enhance debate about critical issues in emotion theory and research.

 Articles do not include reports of empirical studies.